-Urinary Tract Infections UTIs: What Are the Hidden Causes and How to Protect Yourself
+Urinary Tract Infections (UTIs): What Are the Hidden Causes

 Urinary Tract Infection UTI is potentially a very painful condition whereby the bacteria in the urinary tract pose a health risk.
 Symptoms range from pain and intense pressure to fever and chills.
 If you experience continual pain even after emptying your bladder and are not able to do your normal activities, then maybe it’s time for an evaluation with your healthcare provider.

 Read about the most common causes of UTIs, their symptoms, and preventative measures to take on this blog post!

 An introduction on urinary tract infections and the symptoms

 Urinary tract infections (UTIs) are one of the most common types of infections.
 They’re caused when bacteria enter the urinary tract and multiply.
 UTIs can occur in any part of the urinary system, including the kidneys, ureters, bladder, or urethra.